CRIS Spotlight on …

 Explore current techniques and leading practices for designing virtual research events.

-Planning A Virtual Event
+Planning a Virtual Event

 Comprehensive planning checklists and practical guidance: